Call for Proposals

 The Membership Exchange Program is a one year program designed to provide commissioners, judges, and chairs the opportunity to connect with their peers, build relationships, and learn best practices and innovative solutions from counties throughout the state.

 Applicants will be placed in pairs or small groups and encouraged to plan county visits to get on the ground exposure to county successes, projects, and programs across diverse geographic regions and county structures.
-If you have any questions about the program, please contact Kristen Paul.

 Annual District Meetings

-District Date Host County Meeting Materials
+Date Host County AOC District

 Oregon Trails